 Combining all of these has caused many ICOs over the last few years to cut corners and find unethical shortcuts.

 In this section, I will provide you with a few tips for a successful IEO PR campaign that are probably relevant for any marketing campaign:

 Launching an IEO PR campaign is hard, time-consuming, and expensive, but there’s another way.

 By doing your homework, reading this guide and other guides we publish in our blog, and creating a great strategy for your PR campaign, you can increase the chance your campaign will be successful.

 Feel free to check out our home page for more info.
-If you’re in need of professional help you can jump on a call with an IEO PR expert
+If you need professional help, you can jump on a call with an IEO PR expert.